 Fort William, the largest town in the Highlands and situated at the southern end of the Great Glen, lies in the shadow of Ben Nevis, Britains highest mountain.
 This area is a fine location to use as a base to discover the West Highlands.

 We cross the 21-arched Glenfinnan viaduct (a location made famous in the Harry Potter films) which overlooks Loch Shiel and the Jacobite monument.
 The train may pause on the viaduct, time permitting, to allow you to take in the magnificent view.
-Once stopped in Glenfinnan station there will be time to stretch your legs and, if you wish, visit the West Highland Railway Museum located in the restored station building.
+Subject to time permitting, we will stop at Glenfinnan station.
+Once stopped in Glenfinnan there will be time to stretch your legs and, if you wish, visit the West Highland Railway Museum located in the restored station building.
 The Jacobite may also stop at Arisaig by request to the guard.

 The village of Arisaig (the Safe Place) is centred on the sheltered shore of Loch nan Ceall (Loch of the Cells).
 From this very tranquil village it is possible to take the boat, The Sheerwater to the Small Isles (until mid September).
 The local Highland Games takes place here annually on the last Wednesday in July at Traigh Farm.

 The end of the line, Mallaig was founded during the 1840s when the owner of the North Morar Estate, Lord Lovat, divided up the farm on the coast here into a series of parcels of land and encouraged his tenants living around Loch Morar and Loch Nevis to resettle in what became Mallaig and establish a fishing village.
-Today Mallaig is a busy fishing port and ferry terminal with services to Skye and the Small Isles.
+Today Mallaig is a busy fishing port and ferry terminal with services to Skye, the Small Isles and to the Knoydart Peninsula to visit Inverie and the most remote pub on mainland Britain, The Old Forge.
+In addition, you can board MV Western Isles for a scenic Wildlife Cruise.
 Arriving in Mallaig we have over an hour and a half to enjoy a walk round and take in the atmosphere: there are shops, bars, restaurants and plenty of fish and chips to be enjoyed during the lunchtime stopover.